We had a white Christmas, the first one I can remember in a long time. It caught nearly everyone by surprise, including me and the weatherman.

 Kathy (one of the nurses here, a very nice person) reports to Paul that I was singing a soft song earlier this afternoon, shaking hands with her in time to the music, very happy with it all.

 What does this have to do with Thanksgiving?
-Well, it is the thought of my mother, blue flower icon profoundly happy and grateful for the smallest gesture, at a time when she was near-paralyzed and radically demented, a life that most people would consider beyond miserable.
+Well, it is the thought of my mother, profoundly happy and grateful for the smallest gesture, at a time when she was near-paralyzed and radically demented, a life that most people would consider beyond miserable.
 We should all take life in the same spirit.

 My somewhat peculiar set of personal interests includes family history, which fits into a general enjoyment of puzzles.
 As I've noted here earlier this year, the most puzzling branch of my history has been the Lloyd arm.
 For three generations, the ascent went through wandering lowlifes and ne'er-do-wells, with unremarkable lives and solitary, meandering paths.